 What you can do

-- Write down key personal information, including a family history of fibromuscular dysplasia, heart disease, stroke or high blood pressure, and any major stresses or recent life changes.
+- Key personal information, including a family history of fibromuscular dysplasia, aneurysms, heart disease, stroke or high blood pressure

 - What's an appropriate level of physical activity?